The Tolkien Reader

 The Tolkien Reader is an anthology of works by J. R. R. Tolkien.
 It includes a variety of short stories, poems, a play and some non-fiction.
 It compiles material previously published as three separate shorter books (Tree and Leaf, Farmer Giles of Ham, and The Adventures of Tom Bombadil), together with one additional piece and introductory material.
 It was published in 1966 by Ballantine Books in the USA.

 Most of these works appeared in journals, magazines, or books years before the publication of The Tolkien Reader.
 The earliest published pieces are the poems "The Man in the Moon Stayed Up Too Late" and "The Hoard", both of which were first published in 1923.
-They were reprinted together with a variety of other poems in the bookThe Adventures of Tom Bombadil in 1962, and the entire book was included in The Tolkien Reader in 1966.
+They were reprinted together with a variety of other poems in the book The Adventures of Tom Bombadil in 1962, and the entire book was included in The Tolkien Reader in 1966.
 The section titled Tree and Leaf is also a reprint.
 It was published as a book bearing the same name in 1964, and consists of material initially published in the 1940s.
 The book Farmer Giles of Ham was published in 1949, and unlike The Adventures of Tom Bombadil and Tree and Leaf, it did not merge previously published material, although unpublished versions of the story had existed since the 1920s.
 "The Homecoming of Beorhtnoth Beorhthelm's Son" was first printed in an academic journal in 1953.

-The “Publisher’s Note” and “Tolkien’s Magic Ring” are the only works in the book which Tolkien did not write.
+The "Publisher's Note" and "Tolkien's Magic Ring" are the only works in the book which Tolkien did not write.
 They are also the only parts of the book which were written in the same year that The Tolkien Reader was published.

 Context

 J. R. R. Tolkien wrote the works contained within The Tolkien Reader in different contexts and for different purposes.
 The Adventures of Tom Bombadil began as a single poem, inspired by a Dutch doll belonging to Tolkien's son, Michael.
 Tolkien wrote the poem as a form of entertainment for his children, but by 1934 it had been published in The Oxford Magazine.
 In October 1961, Tolkien's aunt Jane Neave encouraged him to put together a small book which would have "Tom Bombadil at the heart of it."
 Tolkien took her advice and a year later Allen & Unwin published The Adventures of Tom Bombadil.
-It contains both older works, such as "Oliphaunt" (1927), and works written specifically for the book, such as "Tom Bombadil Goes Boating" (1662).
+It contains both older works, such as "Oliphaunt" (1927), and works written specifically for the book, such as "Tom Bombadil Goes Boating" (1962).
 The collection has connections to Tolkien's trilogy The Lord of the Rings.
 There are a few points in the trilogy where the main characters recite or sing the poems in The Adventures of Tom Bombadil.
 Frodo sings “The Man in the Moon Stayed Up Too Late,” during his stay at The Prancing Pony in Bree, and Samwise recites “Oliphaunt” during a battle.
 The title character of the poems, Tom Bombadil, appears on several occasions in the series, one time being when he rescues Frodo from the Barrow-wights in The Fellowship of the Ring.